MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestcompletewithpriorityboost.md

+#### STATUS_SUCCESS

+The driver successfully completed the request.

+#### STATUS_CANCELLED

+The driver canceled the request.

+#### STATUS_UNSUCCESSFUL

+The driver encountered an error while processing the request.

 ### -param PriorityBoost [in]

 A system-defined constant value by which to increment the run-time priority of the original thread that requested the operation.
 Constant values are device-type-specific and are defined in <i>Wdm.h</i>.
 The format for the constant names is <i>XXX</i>_INCREMENT.
 For more information about priority boost values, see <a href="https://msdn.microsoft.com/9a501ca1-58c9-4458-b202-9581f8ce5e5f">Specifying Priority Boosts When Completing I/O Requests</a>.

-##### - Status.STATUS_UNSUCCESSFUL

-The driver encountered an error while processing the request.

-##### - Status.STATUS_SUCCESS

-The driver successfully completed the request.

-##### - Status.STATUS_CANCELLED

-The driver canceled the request.

 ## -returns